rdbmax/blockchain-meetup/README.md

     - Issues / Hacks
     - Improvements

-## Details
-1. Blockchain and Cryptocurrencies world intro
+## Blockchain & Crypto world

 The Blockchain is about a **decentralized ledger**, where people around the same Business Network save the transactions.
 The purpose of creating that kind of technology is to get rid from the third part role.
 The very first Blockchain ever created, was Blockchain.

 Example : usage in Madame Michu building... bla bla bla...